iqrawajid/Ransomeware/README.md

 # Ransomeware
-i have wrote an ecrypter and decrypter script for testing purpose.
+I have wrote an ecrypter and decrypter script for testing purpose.